 The wonders of geo-arbitrage let you take advantage of the fact that there are plenty of talented developers in countries where wages are relatively low.
 Finding an agency that can help you take advantage of this is where you should start.

-How much does it cost to make an app like Uber?
+How much does it cost to make an Uber-like application?

 - To build the technology? – Probably less than you think

 - To make a great user experience? – Probably more than you think